Tommy Hayes (rugby union, born 1973): Provincial and professional career

 Hayes quickly progressed from amateur to playing for Waikato Province.

 The professional Glasgow side signed Hayes in 1997.

 He went on to play 121 times for the professional Glasgow side and was the first player to reach 1,000 points for Glasgow Warriors and was described by the Welsh Rugby Union as the equal of any goal-kicker in Europe.
 The 121 caps total includes friendly matches; for competitive matches his total is 115 caps amassing 1165 points.

 Tommy Hayes holds the club record for most individual points scored in a game for Glasgow Warriors: 32 points in a match, scored against Cardiff Blues at Hughenden on 4 November 2001.
-In addition, he is the club’s all-time highest points scorer (1,165 points) for Glasgow Warriors.
+In addition, he is the club's second highest points scorer (1,165 points) for Glasgow Warriors.

 From Glasgow, Hayes moved to Worcester Warriors in 2003, (where he was said to have "masterminded Worcester's rise out of Division 1") then moved to Bristol in 2005, but was released by them in November 2006.